-Dental Bridge Procedure Questions and Answers
+Dental Implant Bridge Procedure Q&A

 A missing tooth is serious.
 However, many people think that a single tooth missing from the back of the mouth, where it cannot be seen, is not all that big of a deal.
 The truth is that even if the tooth cannot be seen when you smile, it can still cause significant complications.
 Replacing a lost tooth is essential.
 Beyond Dental & Implant Center can provide treatment with a bridge.

 Missing a tooth has several significant effects on your life.
 It does not matter if the tooth is visible in your smile or not.
 Effects of tooth loss include

 • Poor digestion, which can lead to poor nutrition.